HerbCaudill/herbcaudill.com/posts/20190219-rewrite-refactor-reinvent.md

 description: 'A new take on the age-old question: Should you rewrite your application from scratch, or is that “the single worst strategic mistake that any software company can make”?
 Turns out there are more than two options for dealing with a mature codebase.'
 date: '2019-02-19'
 image: /images/posts/rewrite/rust.jpg
+caption: '“As if source code <i>rusted!</i>” <i>— Joel Spolsky</i>'
 thumbnail: /images/posts/rewrite/thumbnail.jpg
 tags: software
 ---

-Almost two decades ago, Joel Spolsky excoriated Netscape for rewriting their codebase in his landmark essay [Things You Should Never Do](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/).
+<span>A</span>lmost two decades ago, Joel Spolsky excoriated Netscape for rewriting their codebase in his landmark essay [Things You Should Never Do](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/).

 He concluded that **a functioning application should never, ever be rewritten from the ground up**.
 His argument turned on two points: